davewalker5/ADS-B-BaseStationReader/README.md

 - **Session** — set the receiver host and port, select a tracking profile, review the effective receiver and tracking limits, add optional notes, and start the session
 - **Tracking** — monitor the live aircraft collection, inspect current telemetry, and move directly to Lookup or historical records
 - **Radar** — view positioned aircraft by range and bearing from the receiver; this tab is available only while a session is active
-- **Summary** — review the persisted session context, observation totals, identification coverage, and notable observations
+- **Summary** — review the persisted session context, tracking activity, identification coverage, and notable observations

 Each session records the receiver host and port, a snapshot of the effective tracking profile, and the aircraft records created during that run.
 Receiver details initially default to the values configured in `appsettings` and then retain the last-used values until Tracker Hub is restarted.
 Session parameters become fixed when tracking starts; after the session has stopped, its notes can be updated through the Database Session Editor.
 When tracking stops, outstanding observations are persisted before the completed summary is displayed.